 Where the first person is the Principal of the School, the Principal must immediately make a written report of the concerns directly to the Queensland Police Service and to the Executive Director.
-State Authority Reports (SAR's) generated and submitted through the SPCMS will satisfy both these requirements.
+State Authority Reports (SAR's) generated and submitted through the Engage - SP ROC reporting pathways will satisfy both these requirements.
 See Flowchart 2.

-Where the reasonable suspicion of sexual abuse or likely sexual abuse is against the Principal, the written report in the form of a Record of Concern generated via the Student Protection pathway within the SPCMS must be submitted by the first person to the Executive Director, who must immediately forward a copy of the State Authority Report (SAR) to the Queensland Police Service.
-State Authority Reports generated and submitted through the SPCMS will satisfy this requirement.
+Where the reasonable suspicion of sexual abuse or likely sexual abuse is against the Principal, the written report in the form of a Record of Concern generated via the Engage - SP ROC reporting pathway must be submitted by the first person to the Executive Director, who must immediately forward a copy of the State Authority Report (SAR) to the Queensland Police Service.
+State Authority Reports generated and submitted through the Engage - SP ROC reporting pathway will satisfy this requirement.

 The Principal, Director of the Governing Body or delegate (Executive Director) must, as a matter of urgency, advise the first person that the report has been forwarded to Police.
 This advice should be in writing where possible.
-State Authority Reports generated and submitted through the SPCMS will satisfy this requirement.
+State Authority Reports generated and submitted through the Engage - SP ROC reporting pathway will satisfy this requirement.